yuvalbatan/writeups/HTB/Inject.md

 ![image](https://user-images.githubusercontent.com/114166939/233983300-88d3d9ca-5871-42ee-a2d1-c51df2911c3d.png)

 Got the 's' in the permissions!

-All left to do is to exploit the SUID vulnerability which can be found in "https://gtfobins.github.io/gtfobins/bash/" under the "SUID" title:
+All left to do is exploit the SUID vulnerability which can be found at "https://gtfobins.github.io/gtfobins/bash/" under the "SUID" title:

 ```bash
 /bin/bash -p